ibm-cloud-docs/EventStreams/eventstreams151.md

 </code>
 {: codeblock}

 Although the COS Sink Connector does not include this feature, instead it offers far greater scaling and the ability to do exactly once delivery.

-For full details for the COS Sink Connector, see
+For a walkthrough of how you can connect to Cloud Object Storage, see [Connecting {{site.data.keyword.messagehub}} to Cloud Object Storage using IKS](/docs/services/EventStreams?topic=eventstreams-cos_connector).
+For full details of the COS Sink Connector, see
 [Kafka Connect Sink Connector for IBM Cloud Object Storage. ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/ibm-messaging/kafka-connect-ibmcos-sink){:new_window}.